Berlin turns into a COVID hot spot | DW | 17.01.2022

 "We were allowed to take off our masks and kiss each other when we said yes," she said.
 She does not want to let the steep increase in infections throughout Berlin spoil her mood.

-Angela and Johannes (middle) celebrating their civil marriage with friends outside the Berlin registry office
+Angela and Johannes (middle) celebrate their marriage with friends outside the Berlin registry office

 But the mood is somber in the lively district of Kreuzberg.
 It's unusually quiet here in the streets with their many small shops, restaurants and cafes.
 Only a few passers-by are out and about.

-"It's totally dead," says a saleswoman resignedly.
+"It's totally dead," a saleswoman said.
 She has never experienced such a slump before.
-But with the high number of infections, practically no one dares go outside anymore.
+But, with the high number of infections, few people are going out these days.

-Especially in the densely populated districts like Mitte and the southeastern areas of Neukölln, Friedrichshain and Kreuzberg.

-The high number of infections has led to a rush to the twelve state-owned test centers that offer free rapid antigen and PCR tests.
+The high number of infections has led to a rush to the 12 state-owned test centers that offer free rapid antigen and PCR tests.

 Long queues stretch along the streets.
 One young couple standing outside the test center in Wedding district on Saturday afternoon told DW they had already been in line for an hour and would certainly have to wait another hour.
 "We did two rapid tests that were negative each time," they say.
 "But we have had contact with someone who is infected.
 That's why we now want clarity through a PCR test."